ConsolidatedSky/NEFARAM/README.md

 ### Some functions could not be recorded to MCM Recorder, so you have to do it manually :
 MCM>Wetfuction Redux>Target>Select target (your character name)>Then a bit under Start Effect

+### Final notes :
+You can modify your body type with OBody (Press F10).
+You can add your own custome CBBE 3BA body preset into ModOrganizer and it'll work out of the box, no need to rerun Bodyslide.

+All debug spells are located in your Powers Keyring Power

+The Notification Log MCM is very useful to read what you might've missed ingame.

 ### DONE !
 You can save and never have to do this again !
 Unless you update the list of course ;)

+## Known Bugs
+The list is stable and you should not have too many CTDs however as I couldnt test thoroughly all the quests i put in there, so there might be some bugs there (especially the loverlab quests, full of ideas but the execution is variable).
+If you report those to me I can help and incorporate the bugfixes into next releases.

+Some clothes which are supposed to be translucent sometimes have weird reflections or opacity due to ENB light at night or in interiors.
+Schlongs of Skyrim can interfere with some underwear (phantom dick bug) When you want to dismiss a follower sometimes they are not dismissed, thats because they are still a Devious Follower.
+I need to manually patch all dialogues...
+Ill get around to it someday.

 ## Credits
 The Animonculary Team for AVO 1.3 which this modlist is built upon, perfect balance between graphics and performance : Althro, Styyx, Chef/Para0x, The Spaniardn, GuitarBarbarian, Annakins, Astro,DestinySlayer